MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed` will
   /// always have an invalid frame Id 0.
   /// Note that this `FrameId` could be out of date as it's a snapshot.
+  /// If there's WebView2 created or destroyed or `FrameCreated/FrameDestroyed`events
+  /// after the call `CoreWebView2ExperimentalEnvironment.GetProcessExtendedInfos`
+  /// starts, you may want to call `GetProcessExtendedInfos` again to get the updated
+  /// `FrameInfo`s.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
   /// The frame kind of the frame. `FrameKind` will only be populated when
   /// obtained calling `CoreWebView2ProcessExtendedInfo.AssociatedFrameInfos`.